alex-gutev/cl-form-types/README.md

 This library depends on [cl-environments](https://alex-gutev.github.io/cl-environments/) in order to extract information from the environment using the CLTL2 API.
-Check the library's documentation for details on how to use so that the type information is available across all implementations, and details on its limitations.
+Check the library's documentation for details on how to ensure that information contained in the environment can be retrieved, across all implementations.

 ## Package CL-FORM-TYPES